ProjectLibertyLabs/siwf/docs/src/Actions/Actions.md

-# Frequency Access Actions
+# SIWF Actions

-Frequency Access handles three different situations for each user:
+SIWF handles three different situations for each user:

 | Action            | Frequency Blockchain account (MSA) | Delegation with Your Application |
 | ----------------- | ---------------------------------- | -------------------------------- |